If you’ve been contacted by Southwest Credit Systems you’ll need to take action.

 Additionally, they must agree to halt further collection efforts, and to report the pay off of the account to all three credit bureaus.

-Understand, however, that settling for less than the full amount owed will enable you to pay off the debt, but the collection accounts will continue to remain on your credit reports for up to seven years from the date the account first became delinquent.
+Though the collection will remain on your credit for up to seven years from the date the account first became delinquent.

 That’s why you may want to seriously consider the next step…